 It isn’t for everyone but it is for anyone.

 Tuttle is a loose collection of people finding a way of working (and doing) better together (both offline and on).
-Focused on Connection, Inspiration, Collaboration and Learning through doing.
+Connection, Inspiration, Collaboration and Learning through doing.

 Tuttle provides people with an open platform to be social, build understandings and connect.
 It’s a neutral space to discuss and do.